Dr Sarah Jarvis, MBE

 Get a quote

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

 Medical expenses abroad and repatriation can be very expensive.
 Having travel insurance that includes cover for existing medical conditions is the best way to ensure you are protected from financial loss in the event of having to cancel the holiday or receive emergency medical treatment abroad.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
 You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

 Single Trip insurance is for one-off, individual trips and will cover your specified travel dates.
 This is usually up to 45 days; however, some insurance providers can cover up to 94 days.
 If you’re not a frequent traveller, single trip cover is a great option and will likely be cheaper than an annual multi-trip cover.